rebshannon/ME700-ASSIGNMENT1/README.md

-For bisection method homework, use the warmUp directory.
+For bisection method homework, work from the warmUp directory.